 Where we do this via email, SMS or telephone (where you are registered with the Telephone Preference Service), we will not do so without your prior consent (unless allowed to do so via applicable law).

 When you have provided us with your consent previously, we will store your data in the system for 12 months and use it to contact you about our work.
 If you do not wish to be contacted by us about our work, events, services and/or products anymore, please let us know by email at firstname.lastname@example.org.
 You can also opt out of receiving emails from FRA at any time by clicking the “unsubscribe” link at the bottom of our emails.
-Your data may also be held by Survey Monkey, Blue Sparks Digital, NXT and Umbraco.
+Your data may also be held and processed Blue Sparks Digital, NXT and Evorio all hosting is provided by Microsoft Azure within the GB/EU.
 If you are an applicant, we may share your data with Menzis Mailing to contact you about your application/interview.

 Occasionally we share limited applicant data (first part of postcode only) with Experian to analyse which areas our applicants live in for the purpose of targeting our advertising campaigns.